dwar42vo/basic-scanlator/README.md

 [JPEGView](https://sourceforge.net/projects/jpegview/files/latest/download) [JPEGView_1.0.37.zip]

-These last two should be installed on C:\Program Files
+These last two should be installed on C:\Program Files.
+JPEGView is optional if quietness is set to a value between 1 and 3.

 ## Command Line